Here comes industrial production ...

-The latest data on industrial production and capacity utilization will be released at 9:15 a.m.
-ET .
+The latest data on industrial production and capacity utilization are set for release from the Federal Reserve at 9:15 a.m.
+ET.

-The consensus forecast is that industrial production rose 0.4% in January from December, while capacity utilization was 76.7%.
+Economists estimate that industrial production fell 0.2% month-on-month, while capacity utilization dropped to 76.8% from 77%.

-Cutbacks in mining and utilities contributed to a 0.4% drop in industrial production last month.
-If production rises, it would only be the third time in the past year, as industry continues to cope with setbacks from weak demand and the strong dollar.
+The data offer a window into the state of manufacturing, mining, and electric and gas utilities.

 Business Insider Emails & Alerts